 Film Studies is designed to develop critical understanding of the film industry and its relevance to audiences in the visual media saturated society we now live.
 This course will help you develop analytical and evaluative skills by considering ideological approaches, spectatorship narrative and genre.
-You will also develop sophisticated research skills and there are many employability skills naturally embedded due to the nature in which you will learn.
+You will also develop sophisticated research skills, as well as the application of creative and digital skills and there are many employability skills naturally embedded due to the nature in which you will learn.

 Students studying three A Levels will be expected to have a minimum of two GCSEs at grade 6 and three GCSEs at grade 5/4, including English Language and Mathematics at grade 5/4 or above.
 Or eight GCSEs at a minimum of grade 5.

 Topics you will study:

 • Old v New Hollywood - The Studio Era and American New Wave (1930-1990)

 • American Film since 2005 - Mainstream v Independent Film

 • British Film since 1995 - focusing on Narrative and Ideology